Tesla Real-Time Insurance

 How Safely You Drive

-Real-Time Insurance uses Safety Score Beta to quantify how safely you drive.
-Your premium is based on an average of the daily Safety Scores over the last 30 days, weighted by the miles driven while Autopilot or FSD (Supervised) is disengaged.
+Real-Time Insurance uses Safety Score to quantify how safely you drive.
+We combine your daily Safety Scores (up to 30 days) into a mileage-weighted average to calculate the aggregated monthly Safety Score, which can impact your premium.
 The higher your Safety Score, the lower your premium will be.

-Note: Specific Autopilot technology features and packages available to you may vary depending on your vehicle configuration, hardware, software version, region, model, vehicle trim and model year.
+Note: Feature availability depends on vehicle configuration, hardware, software version, region, model, vehicle trim and model year.

 Each Tesla vehicle has its own Safety Score.
 Non-Tesla vehicles do not have a Safety Score.